Gymnastics for Ninja

 TBD, Program Head

 Short Explanation: This program prepares students for participation in Hawaii’s version of America Ninja Warrior (Championships), as seen on television.

 Our Definition of NINJA: The ability to effectively and efficiently move through an environment (often an obstacle course), or on apparatus, smoothly and stealthily while displaying exceptional technique in a way that appears effortless and unnoticeable (covert/stealth/silent).
-Thus, we use Ninja to refer to the way gymnastics skills are performed with no reference to combat or martial arts.
+Thus, we use the term “Ninja” in reference to the way gymnastics skills are performed with no actual combat or martial arts.

 - Greeting and Lesson Objectives.
 Each class begins with communication of an overview of the lesson and objectives.